-17 196.
-For example, upon information and belief, Head Start staff in Oregon- 18 including a childcare provider member of Plaintiff FFO-have been forced to take five unpaid 19 days off, and were instructed that they will not receive 10 percent of their wages for the next 20 month and a half due to funding concerns.

-197. Agencies have further been subject to substantial delays in accessing funding that they have already been awarded.
+- 204. For example, upon information and belief, Head Start staff in Oregon-including a childcare provider member of Plaintiff FFO-have been forced to take five unpaid days off, and were instructed that they will not receive 10 percent of their wages for the next month and a half due to funding concerns. - 205.
+As of the time of this filing, several agencies with continuation grant renewal deadlines of June 1, 2025 have yet to receive updates or confirmation about their funding. - 206.
+Agencies have further been subject to substantial delays in accessing funding that they have already been awarded.
 President Trump's February 26, 2025 Executive Order, "Implementing the President's 'Department of Government Efficiency' Cost Efficiency Initiative" ("February 26 DOGE Order.")
 Exec.
 Order No. 14,222, 90 Fed.
 Reg.
 11095 (Feb.
-29, 2025) directs the Secretary to conduct a comprehensive review of all existing contracts and grants and to terminate or modify the grants.

-2 On April 7, 2025, using the e-mail address "defendthespend@hhs.gov," DOGE 198.
-3 began responding to Head Start providers request to draw down their money through the 4 "Payment Management Services" ("PMS") for routine requests e.g. "payroll."
-PMS is a 5 centralized payment system that processed nearly 500,000 transactions and more than \$850 billion in payments last year.
-Previous justifications, such as "salaries" or "payroll" were 6 7 deemed insufficient and required additional clarification, including "what the award is for, 8 what the funds will be used for, and why it is necessary."
-The webform has the heading 9 "Department of Government Efficiency" and cites to Exec.
-Order No. 14,158, Establishing and 10 Implementing the President's "Department of Government Efficiency", 90 Fed.
+29, 2025) directs the Secretary to conduct a comprehensive review of all existing contracts and grants and to terminate or modify the grants. - 207.
+On April 7, 2025, using the e-mail address "defendthespend@hhs.gov," DOGE began responding to Head Start providers request to draw down their money through the "Payment Management Services" ("PMS") for routine requests e.g. "payroll."
+PMS is a centralized payment system that processed nearly 500,000 transactions and more than \$850 billion in payments last year.
+Previous justifications, such as "salaries" or "payroll" were deemed insufficient and required additional clarification, including "what the award is for, what the funds will be used for, and why it is necessary."
+The webform has the heading "Department of Government Efficiency" and cites to Exec.
+Order No. 14,158, Establishing and Implementing the President's "Department of Government Efficiency", 90 Fed.
 Reg.
+8441

-8441 (Jan.
-20, 2025), the February 26 DOGE Order49 11
+(Jan.
+20, 2025), the February 26 DOGE Order52

-12 199.
-Seeing this surprise requirement from an unknown e-mail address, Head Start agencies immediately reached out to contacts in HHS to find out if it was a spam e-mail.
-13 14 HHS responded: "Please report the email as a phishing email, do not click the link and do not respond.
-If you have any other questions, your correct liaison accountant is" Several 15 hours later, programs were then contacted verbally by OHS and told that, in fact, it was not a 16 17 phishing e-mail and programs must respond in order to draw down their money.
-Some 18 providers have also received notification that their drawdown request was "escalate[d]" to the 19 "Tier 2 department" with no explanation as to what this meant.
+208. Seeing this surprise requirement from an unknown e-mail address, Head Start agencies immediately reached out to contacts in HHS to find out if it was a spam e-mail.
+HHS responded: "Please report the email as a phishing email, do not click the link and do not respond.
+If you have any other questions, your correct liaison accountant is" Several hours later, programs were then contacted verbally by OHS and told that, in fact, it was not a phishing e-mail and programs must respond in order to draw down their money.
+Some providers have also received notification that their drawdown request was "escalate[d]" to the "Tier 2 department" with no explanation as to what this meant.

-20 200.
-Requests for drawdowns from the PMS system usually take approximately 2421 hours, but of late, agencies have been unable to access funds for much longer.
-Because Head 22 Start programs are subject to PMS's Three-Day Rule to spend funds,50 these delays mean that agencies may be unable to make payroll and have to close their classrooms or reduce services.
+- 209. Requests for drawdowns from the PMS system usually take approximately 24-hours, but of late, agencies have been unable to access funds for much longer.
+Because Head Start programs are subject to PMS's Three-Day Rule to spend funds,53 these delays mean that agencies may be unable to make payroll and have to close their classrooms or reduce services. - 210.
+Under HHS regulations, the withholding of allowable payments is permitted only under specific circumstances, otherwise "payments for allowable costs by non-Federal entities must not be withheld at any time during the period of performance."
+45 C.F.R. § 75.305(b)(6).
+HHS has not notified Plaintiffs' members that an enumerated condition applies such that HHS could withhold payments. - 211.
+The new impediments to PMS drawdowns are adding to the operational challenges of operating a Head Start program.
+For example, they have caused agencies in Washington to be late in payroll payments to staff.